Jamessihang/Techscrum-Jenkins-Server-Terraform/README.md

 Use terraform code

 # How to use docker compose to generate a SonarQube Server
-# EC2 at least t2.small
+# EC2 with Ubuntu ami at least t2.small
 # Port 9000 is open in security group

 sudo vi /etc/sysctl.conf